• Study level

 Syllabus

 • Introduction to isotope dilution and isotope labeling: definition of mass-dependent and mass-independent fractionation, notions of statistical thermodynamics, kinetics of isotope exchange, mathematical formalism for determining the concentration of an element after addition of an isotope dilution tracer.
-Impact of isotopic exchange on the preparation of a labelled solution
+Impact of isotope exchange on the preparation of a labeled solution

-• Choice of instrumental techniques according to the nature of the radionuclide
+• Choice of instrumental techniques depending on the nature of the radionuclide

-• Description, operation and sensitivity of mass spectrometers used for radionuclides: ICP-MS, gas pedal mass spectrometers, resonant ionization mass spectrometers and thermo-ionization mass spectrometers.
+• Description, operation and sensitivity of mass spectrometers used for radionuclides: ICP-MS, accelerator, resonant ionization and thermo-ionization mass spectrometers.

 • Description, operation and sensitivity of nuclear spectrometers: gamma, alpha and liquid scintillation spectrometry.

-• Expression of results taking into account uncertainties: use of the law of error propagation, number of significant figures of radioactive measurement results
+• Expression of results taking into account uncertainties: use of the law of propagation of errors, number of significant figures of radioactive measurement results

-• Statistical approach of nuclear counts: definition of the decision threshold, of the detection limit.
-Computation of the best estimator of the measurement result by 2 approaches: classical and bayesian.
+• Statistical approach to nuclear counts: definition of the decision threshold, the detection limit.
+Calculation of the best estimator of the measurement result by 2 classical and Bayesian approaches.

 Read more